 We may receive information about you from third parties such as consumer or other reporting agencies and medical or health care providers; or through your interactions with our affiliated companies.
 In addition, if you are on another website and you opt-in to receive information from us, that website will submit to us your email address and other information about you so that we may contact you as requested.
 We may supplement the information we collect about you through our Digital Technologies with such information from third parties in order to enhance our ability to serve you, to tailor our content to you and/or to offer you opportunities to purchase products or services that we believe may be of interest to you.

-Cookies are used to store information on your computer and are a way to have your web browser "remember" specific bits of information about your previous visits to our site.
-They allow you to access secured information, conduct secured transactions, and take advantage of promotional opportunities.
+Cookies allow you to access secured information, conduct secured transactions, and take advantage of promotional opportunities.
 They are designed to help you have a better user experience within our website, and we use the information to improve our site content and site functionality.
 Cookies allow our site to remember your device, remember who you are, and help us to be more efficient.
 For example, we can learn about what content is important to you, and we can revise or remove web pages that are not of interest.

 Types of cookies we use